jtimo/pycmg/docs/source/installation.rst

 - Choose our pre-built concrete specification in the examples folder to generate your first mesostructure.
 - Advanced users can use generate custom mesostructures (see tutorial).

-If you have questions, drop us an email at jithutimothy@googlemail.com.
+If you have questions, drop us an email at timothy.jithenderjaswant[at]rub.de.

 --------------
 License